 Constitutional Carry

-- It is LEGAL to carry any lawfully owned firearm fully loaded and concealed without a concealed firearm permit.
-No law requires the firearm to be concealed.
+- It is LEGAL to carry any lawfully owned firearm loaded and concealed without a concealed firearm permit, and no law requires the firearm to be concealed.

-- It is ILLEGAL to have any firearm in State Prohibited Areas, or Federal Prohibited Areas.
+- It is ILLEGAL to possess a firearm in State Prohibited Areas or Federal Prohibited Areas.

-- It is ILLEGAL to carry a firearm on any school premises unless you have a valid Utah concealed firearm permit.
+- It is ILLEGAL to possess a firearm on any school premises unless you have a valid Utah concealed firearm permit.

 - It is ILLEGAL to have a loaded rifle, shotgun, or muzzle-loading rifle in a vehicle unless you have a valid concealed firearm permit and it is your vehicle or you have consent from the owner of the vehicle.
 This means you can only have a loaded handgun in a vehicle.